reframejs/reframe/docs/overview.template.md

 It is rapid yet temporary.
 Which is ideal for prototyping.

-Reframe's stack is composed of
+Reframe's stack is:
 React (or Vue) + Webpack + Node.js (optional) + TypeORM (optional).

 **Rapid**

-Reframe allows you to quickly implement prototypes.
+With Reframe you can implement prototypes in no time.

-It doesn't claim to solve all your problems.
-Instead, it solves one and only one problem:
+Reframe doesn't want to solve all your problems and instead focuses on one problem:
-How to go from zero to a prototype.
+How to quickly go from zero to a prototype.

-As your prototype grows into something serious, Reframe gradually gives away control to you and your team.
+And as your prototype grows into something serious, Reframe gradually gives away control to you and your team.

 **Temporary**